business dispute arbitration in Denver, New York 12421

 The Arbitration Battle:

 The arbitration spanned seven months and included over 40 witness testimonies, hundreds of technical reports, and multiple rounds of briefing.
 The three-arbitrator panel dug deep into project timelines, e-mails, and development logs.
-NovaWave’s CTO, Marcus Lane, demonstrated how Crestline’s refusal to update critical logistics datasets led to cascading software failures.
+NovaWave’s CTO, the claimant, demonstrated how Crestline’s refusal to update critical logistics datasets led to cascading software failures.

-Conversely, Crestline’s project manager, Lisa Tran, produced internal memos documenting serious deployment flaws and inconsistent performance metrics.
-The arbitrators noted the high stakes and complex nature of integrating cutting-edge tech with legacy systems.
+Conversely, Crestline’s project manager, the claimant, produced internal memos documenting serious deployment flaws and inconsistent performance metrics.
+The arbitrators noted the high stakes and complex nature of integrating cutting-edge tech at a local employer.

 The Final Decision: